-Blue Buffalo Basics dry dog food gets the Advisor’s mid-tier rating of 3.5 stars.
+Blue Buffalo Basics Limited Ingredient Formula Dog Food receives the Advisor’s mid-tier rating of 3 stars.

-Blue Basics Small Breed Turkey and Potato Dog Food was selected to represent the other products in the line for detailed recipe and nutrient analysis.
+Blue Buffalo Basics Adult Salmon and Potato was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Estimated Dry Matter Nutrient Content